blindnet-io/openness-framework/DecisionFramework/README.md

 >
 > - the central place for discussion is clearly defined and presented
 > - everyone involved can access it and contribute
-> - everything is recorded and will stay accessible in the futur
+> - everything is recorded and will stay accessible in the future

 ### Questions to ask yourself